-The Chinaman’s Beach House is sited on a northeast facing site overlooking Chinaman’s Beach and Sydney Heads.
+Text description provided by the architects.
+The Chinaman's Beach House is sited on a northeast facing site overlooking Chinaman's Beach and Sydney Heads.

 The site is a recovered sandstone quarry, steeply benched out from historic mining activity.
 The initial idea for the site was a series of platforms stepping down the site, enclosing courtyards for protection and opening up to the north-east aspect and view.
 This idea developed into the creation of two copper clad curved volumes which enclose the internal areas, the copper wall protected these spaces from the southern aspect and created privacy for the home.
 The open edges of these curved walls open to the north and the view and the closed walls contain small apertures which frame particular views over the site and the harbour.